 Patients with a detached rotator cuff rely on different muscles to move the arm.
 In this case, a reverse total shoulder replacement will take place.
 In this procedure, the placement of the plastic socket and metal ball will be switched.

-The Orthopedic Center of Excellence provides comprehensive patient education to those considering or scheduled for joint replacement surgery.
-Whether your surgery has already been scheduled or you’re just starting to look into getting a joint replaced, attending the monthly Joint Replacement Preparation Class is highly recommended.
+We provide comprehensive patient education to those considering or scheduled for joint replacement surgery.
+Whether your surgery has already been scheduled or you’re just starting to look into getting a joint replaced, attending the monthly Joint Replacement Preparation Class or watching the online webinar is highly recommended.
 The class will teach you how to prepare for your surgery to achieve the best outcome, and what you can expect after surgery and during rehabilitation.
-While the class is available online, it is far more valuable to attend the in-person class if you are able.
-You’ll have the chance to meet with members of the Orthopedic Care Team to help answer any lingering questions about preparation, recovery, pain management, insurance, and billing information.
-View the Joint Replacement Preparation Class flyer to find a date that works for you.
+View the Joint Replacement class flyer to find a date to attend the in-person class, or simply click on the image below to watch the class online.

 Still have lingering questions?
 Read 5 Ways to Prepare for your Joint Replacement Surgery.